The Other Side of the Wind: Plot

-Several party guests comment on the conspicuous absence of John Dale, Hannaford's leading man in his latest film, whom Hannaford first discovered when Dale was attempting suicide by jumping into the Pacific Ocean off the Mexican coast.
-As the party proceeds, Hannaford finds out that Dale's suicide attempt had been faked, and that he had actually set off to Mexico to find Hannaford.
-Meanwhile, guests are shown more scenes from the film at the ranch's private cinema.
-One scene makes it clear why Dale left the film—he stormed off the set in anger, in the middle of a sex scene in which he was being goaded by Hannaford off-screen.
+Several party guests comment on the conspicuous absence of John Dale, the star of Hannaford's latest film, whom Hannaford first discovered when Dale was attempting suicide by jumping into the Pacific Ocean off the Mexican coast.
+As the party proceeds, Hannaford finds out that Dale's suicide attempt had been faked and that he had actually set off to Mexico to find Hannaford.
+Guests are shown more scenes from the film at the ranch's private screening room.
+One scene makes it clear why Dale left the film—he stormed off the set in the middle of a sex scene in which he was being goaded by Hannaford off-screen.

 As the party continues, Hannaford gets progressively drunker.
 He is washing his face in the bathroom when he breaks down in front of Otterlake, asking for the young director's help to revive his career.
-A series of power outages in the middle of Hannaford's party interrupts the screening.
-The party continues by lantern-light, and eventually reconvenes to an empty drive-in cinema, where the last portion of Hannaford's film is screened.
+A series of power outages in the middle of the party interrupts the screening.
+The party continues by lantern-light, and eventually reconvenes to an empty drive-in cinema, where the last portion of the film is screened.

-Having realized at the party that Otterlake is not going to financially support Hannaford's new film, the two have a mournful last exchange in the drive-in theatre, realising that their friendship is at an end.
+Having realized at the party that Otterlake is not going to financially support Hannaford's new film, the two have a mournful last exchange, realizing that their friendship is at an end.
 Intrusive journalist Juliette Rich has asked Hannaford the most explicit questions of all about his sexuality.
-At this moment, Hannaford slaps Rich in drunken outrage, while a drunken Billy Boyle mounts an impassioned defense of the director.
+At this moment, Hannaford slaps Rich in drunken outrage, while a drunken Boyle mounts an impassioned defense of the director.
 As dawn breaks at the ranch, Dale is walking around the mostly empty house, having only just arrived the morning after.
 He finally arrives at the drive-in just as a drunken Hannaford is leaving and asks him to get in the sports car with him, but Dale does not.
 Hannaford drives away, leading to his fatal car accident.

-Meanwhile, Hannaford's symbolic film finishes screening to a now-almost-empty drive-in theatre.
+Hannaford's symbolic film finishes screening to a near-empty drive-in.
 The only person still watching is the actress who starred in it.
 She watches the final scene, and drives off as Hannaford's closing narration says: